BeaconCMS/beacon/README.md

 ## Contributing

-Check out the [CONTRIBUTING.md](https://github.com/BeaconCMS/beacon/blob/main/CONTRIBUTING.md) doc for overall guidelines to contribute to this project, then follow the [Local Development](https://github.com/BeaconCMS/beacon#local-development) steps to run a local project or watch the video below to understand more about Beacon internals:
+Check out the [CONTRIBUTING.md](https://github.com/BeaconCMS/beacon/blob/main/CONTRIBUTING.md) doc for overall guidelines to contribute to this project, and please engage on our [Discussions](https://github.com/orgs/BeaconCMS/discussions) forum to ask questions, request new features, or keep up with the latest news.

+To start working with Beacon, follow the [Local Development](https://github.com/BeaconCMS/beacon#local-development) steps to run a local project or watch the video below to understand more about Beacon internals:

 <a href="https://www.youtube.com/watch?v=5jk0fIJOFuc">